-1.3 Water Use Permit Program Objectives, Organization, and Authorizations existing legal uses of water, and are consistent with the public interest, as required by section 373.223, F.S.
+1.3 Water Use Permit Program Objectives, Organization, and Authorizations

+Chapter 373, F.S., authorizes and directs the District to regulate the use of water within its jurisdictional boundaries.
+The water use permit program ensures that water uses permitted are reasonable-beneficial, will not interfere with any presently existing legal uses of water, and are consistent with the public interest, as required by section 373.223, F.S.
 The District has adopted rules for regulating water uses, which are set forth in chapters 40B-1 and 40B-2, F.A.C, and in this Water Use Permit Applicant's Handbook.